 It also has a 5G Nationwide network 230 million people in over 2,700 cities although the strategy is similar to AT&T's in that while this is called 5G, speeds aren't that great and it won't offer that much advantage compared to 4G.

 The network also offers a 5G home broadband service, too, although this remains in limited areas at present.

 The first to launch of the UK networks, EE has 5G in 160 locations at the moment.

 Both EE's business and consumer 5G plans are available with unlimited data and anytime upgrade.
 All EE's 5G phones are available on EE 5G Smart Plan with unlimited minutes and texts, too.

-BT Mobile runs as an MVNO on EE's network (BT now owns EE) and BT will also boast a 5G offering in the coming weeks.
+BT Mobile runs as an MVNO on EE's network (BT now owns EE) and has also now launched 5G services in the same locations as EE.

-Vodafone might not have been first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs alongside a 15 city rollout.
+Vodafone might not have been the first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs.

-While Three has offered unlimited tariffs for a long time, it was something of a departure for one of the big networks - and EE and O2 have now had to follow suit.
+While Three had offered unlimited tariffs for a long time, it was something of a departure for one of the big networks - and EE and O2 had to follow suit.